 Withdrawal from courses after the initial add/drop period of a semester receive no refund.
 However, appeals due to significant medical issues may be possible.
 If a student is on financial aid, withdrawing from courses may affect their Satisfactory Academic Progress (SAP) standing (click here for specific policies).
 A full withdrawal from all courses may also require a return of funds to the federal government and leave students with a balance due.
 If a student’s aid is compromised, appeals to SAP are made through the Financial Aid Office.
 Other appeals are submitted through the Bursar’s Office (N216).
 Students are encouraged to retain their medical documentation and submit it as required by the appropriate appeals process.

 What if I do not want to withdraw, but have medical issues affecting my attendance?

 Any issues affecting class work must be discussed with the student’s individual instructors.
 Instructors typically have guidelines in their syllabus on how they will deal with absences.
 Students are encouraged to discuss their specific circumstances with their instructor to see if additional flexibility may be arranged.

 Can I just get an Incomplete grade and finish my coursework later?

 Course instructors have sole authority to grant an Incomplete in their class.
 Incompletes are granted rarely and typically occur when very little coursework has been missed, it is late in the semester, there is a compelling medical issue, and it is very clear how the work will be completed in a specified timeline.

 What if I have continuing medical issues that affect my coursework or attendance?

-Students who have documented medical issues are strongly encouraged to register with the college’s Student Disability Services Office (located at S202, 203-285-2231).
+Students who have documented medical issues are strongly encouraged to register with the college’s Student Accessibility Services (located at S202, 203-285-2231).
 Appropriate adjustments may be made.
 However, adjustments do not typically cover absences.